Candidates are admitted under the general regulations, specified in the SGS calendar.

 As a rule, the department expects all applicants to have a Bachelor of Arts degree in Slavic languages and literatures or a related field in the humanities.

 A phone interview may be part of the selection process.
-Please make sure to inform the Graduate Coordinator via e-mail of how we can best get in touch with you.
+Please make sure to inform the Associate Chair, Graduate, via e-mail of how we can best get in touch with you.

-The University of Toronto guarantees financial support to eligible doctoral students in the amount of at least $15,000 plus tuition and fees.
+For 2022-23, the University of Toronto guarantees financial support to eligible doctoral students in the amount of at least $19,000 plus tuition and fees.
 The Department of Slavic Languages and Literatures supports its master degree students as well.
 The funding is available to students in good standing for one year of M.A. studies and four years of Ph.D. studies (students who enter directly into our Ph.D. are assured four years of funding) and comprises a variety of resources including:

 - external awards